Architecture in Europe

 - Learn about historical and contemporary trends in European urban design.

-- Experiencing historically significant works of architecture and important historical and contemporary works of architecture in Rome, Siena, Florence, Lyon, Aix-en-Provence, Barcelona and Madrid
+- Experiencing historically significant works of architecture and important historical and contemporary works of architecture in France, Switzerland, Austria, Czech Republic and Germany

-Lyon (3 days): Lyon is a 2000 year old city with historic Roman ruins, medieval and Renaissance architecture.
+Lyon (3 days): Lyon is a 2,000-year-old city with historic Roman ruins, medieval and Renaissance architecture.
 It is known for its modern Confluence district and the Traboules, covered passageways between buildings.
-Participants will also travel to Ferminy to visit Saint-Pierre a concrete building which was designed to be a church but construction was stalled and not finish until 2006, forty-one years after Le Corbusier's death.
+Participants will also visit the Musée des Confluences by Coop Himmelb(l)au.

 ARCH 690 Architecture Study Abroad (6 credit hours) Required.